Heart Yang Deficiency – Palpitations, Cold and Weak

 5/ Too much thinking!
 A text by Cheng Xing Gan says that because the brain is made of what translates as ‘Marrow’, which comes from the Kidneys, ‘too much thinking’ burns the brain, causing Heart Fire and symptoms of dizziness, blurred vision and tinnitus.

-Remember, Chinese medicine goes back 2500 years at least.
-They were smarter surgeons and investigators than we like to imagine, but they lacked our modern scientific apparatus.
+Chinese medicine also goes back 2500 years.
+They were smarter surgeons and investigators than we like to imagine, but of course they lacked our modern scientific apparatus.
 They made up for it with careful observation and the development of a highly sophisticated theory.
-That theory seems very foreign to us, until you realise how smart and practicable it is.
+That theory seems very foreign to us, until you realise how insightful and practicable it is.

 Often it starts after a long period of stress with increased anxiety, palpitations and dream-disturbed sleep, usually a slightly rapid wrist pulse possibly ‘overflowing’ at the left, front position.
 And?
 Well, that’s all you may see.